-The above is taken from VSC Policy 311, which is available on-line at www.jsc.edu, VSC Policies and Procedures Manual.
-Any questions or complaints about potential or perceived discrimination, harassment or related unprofessional conduct in violation of any state or federal law or VSC Policy 311 should be directed to Jo Ann Lamore, Assistant Academic Dean, at JSC, 802-635-1243.
-Please contact Dian Duranleau, Learning Specialist, Academic Support Services, at 802-635-1264, if accommodations are needed to apply for admission; and Sharron Scott, Dean of Administration, at 802-635-1208, if accommodations are needed for employment.
+The above is taken from VSC Policy 311. which is available online at www.vsc.edu.
+Any questions or complaints about potential or perceived discrimination, harassment or related unprofessional conduct in violation of any state or federal law or VSC Policy 311 should be directed to the Assistant Academic Dean, at ISC, 802-635-1243.
+Please contact the JSC Learning Specialist, Academic Support Services, at 802-635-1264, if accommodations are needed to apply for admission; and the Dean of Administration, at 802-635-1208, if accommodations are needed for employment.